sekwah41/minema/README.md

 There are several camera path tools that work with Minema: Something simple is [BauerCam](https://github.com/daipenger/BauerCam) or if you need something more fancy [Aperture](https://minecraft.curseforge.com/projects/aperture).

-**Setting up FFMpeg:**
+**Setting up FFMpeg: (you have to do this if you want mp4 files)**

 Linux users should already be able to install FFMpeg using their favourite package manager.
 Otherwise you will find builds on https://www.ffmpeg.org/download.html#build-linux.

 Windows users can get builds here: [32bit](https://ffmpeg.zeranoe.com/builds/win32/static/ffmpeg-3.4.2-win32-static.zip), [64bit](https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-3.4.2-win64-static.zip).
 Unpack ffmpeg.exe inside this archive in bin/ and move it to the root minecraft install folder. (where you would also find options.txt)

 Make sure to enable 'Use video encoder'.
-If you are using very old (v3.2.3 and older) versions of Minema, you are out of support, several things will not work out of the box!

 For developers
 ======